 - Upon successful completion of each course, a student progress report will be written if requested at the time of the final exam.

-Once you send in your application with all the needed documentation and tuition fee.
+Once you send in your application with all the needed documentation and tuition fees.

-After that is received, we send you a Confirmation of Enrollment and some documents.
+After that is received, we send you “the admission permit” and some documents.
 If you want to experience life at YOSHIDA INSTITUTE through a working holiday, feel free to write us in either English or Japanese!